 - store the subscription.

+Editor's Note: Whether DCCF needs to wait for the response from the NWDAF/ADRF when updating the resource is FFS.

-If the DCCF successfully processed and accepted the received HTTP PUT request, the DCCF shall update an "Individual DCCF Analytics Subscription" resource, and shall respond with:
+If the DCCF successfully updated the "Individual DCCF Analytics Subscription" resource, the DCCF shall respond with: